DivineOmega/psr-18-guzzle-adapter/README.md

-# psr-18-guzzle-adapter
+# PSR 18 Guzzle Adapter

-PSR-18 adapter for the Guzzle HTTP client
+This package provides a simple PSR-18 adapter for the Guzzle HTTP client.